E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 E-Invoicing Framework in Germany

-• Public Sector (B2G) Portals: For invoicing public entities, suppliers must use official portals such as the E-Rechnungsportal Bund or OZG-RE at the federal level, or state-specific platforms.
-These are Peppol-enabled and accept XRechnung and compatible ZUGFeRD files.
+• Public Sector (B2G) Portals: For B2G invoices, official portals are still used.
+Suppliers invoice public entities through platforms such as E-Rechnungsportal Bund, OZG-RE, or state-specific portals.
+These portals are Peppol-enabled and accept XRechnung plus compatible ZUGFeRD files.

-• Post-Audit Model: Germany uses a post-audit model for e-invoicing, meaning tax authorities may request invoices for audit after the fact but do not automatically receive all invoices in real time.
+• Post-Audit Model: Germany uses a post-audit model for e-invoicing.
+This means tax authorities may request invoices for audit after the fact but do not automatically receive all invoices in real time.

 E-Invoice Transmission Model in Germany